vberlier/narwhal/README.md

 }
 ```

-You can check out the [tmpdir fixture example](https://github.com/vberlier/unicorn/tree/master/examples/tmpdir_fixture) if you want to see an example of a more practical fixture.
+You can check out the [tmpdir fixture example](https://github.com/vberlier/narwhal/tree/master/examples/tmpdir_fixture) if you want to see an example of a more practical fixture.

 Most of the features that are available with tests are also available with fixtures.
 You can use assertions and apply test modifiers.
 Assertions allow you to cleanly exit a test if there's a problem during setup or teardown code.
-If the setup code fails for instance, Unicorn will report the error right away without attempting to execute the test.
+If the setup code fails for instance, Narwhal will report the error right away without attempting to execute the test.

 ```c
 TEST_FIXTURE(text_file, FILE *)